 - What Happens if You Don’t Start Paying Back Student Loans?

 In March 2020, at the beginning of the Covid-19 pandemic, the federal government ordered the suspension of payments, interest, and collections on most federally held student loans.
-Almost three years later, borrowers will restart making loan payments in 2023.
+Three years later, borrowers will restart making loan payments in the fall of 2023.

 What else you can do: Make sure your contact information is up-to-date on your loan servicer’s website and in your StudentAid.gov profile.
 And to refresh your memory on all things student loans, read our summary of the basics of student loans.

 What Is a Student Loan Grace Period?

 A grace period is the time you’re given after graduation before you have to start paying back your student loans.
 The federal government and many private lenders understand that you might not find a steady job straight out of college.

 Both Direct Subsidized and Unsubsidized Loans have a grace period.
 Direct PLUS loans for graduate students and parents don’t have a grace period.
 Make sure you understand which loan you have so you’re financially ready to start making payments.

 While the grace period gives you time to find a job before you have to start making payments, it’s important to understand that unsubsidized federal student loans will continue to accrue interest during the grace period.

 Usually, at the end of the grace period, the interest is capitalized onto the principal (or original amount borrowed).
 This becomes the new value of the loan, and interest continues to accrue based on this new value.
 However, new federal regulations will eliminate interest capitalization when borrowers first enter repayment.